daqians/Focus/README.md

 ## Process

-Use the KnowledgeScraper.xml and KnowledgeParser process to run data downloading pipeline.
+Use the KnowledgeScraper.xml and KnowledgeParser.xml process to run data downloading pipeline.

 Use [RapidMiner](https://rapidminer.com/) + the [Text Proecessing](https://marketplace.rapidminer.com/UpdateServer/faces/product_details.xhtml?productId=rmx_text) extension to run the process.